 Today the majority of schools are WiFi-connected.
 And although this really helps the students with their studies, experts are concerned that WiFi in schools may be causing children to develop EMF-induced health problems—like anxiety, sleep disorders, and even chronic diseases like cancer.

-Not that long ago, many schools used chalkboards as a means for students to learn.
-Now, tablets and other devices being used as learning tools are commonplace.
-Although this seems like it’s beneficial to the learning environment, it’s really doing more harm than good.
+Not that long ago, most schools used chalkboards as a means for students to learn.
+Now, it’s common to see them using tablets and other devices as learning tools.
+Although this seems beneficial to the learning environment, it may do more harm than good.
+Have a look.

 How Is WiFi In Schools Affecting Children?

-When smartphones are used in schools as an educational tool, it’s easy for them to become a source of distraction for the student.
-There are so many apps and games that can easily be accessed that take away from learning time.
+The use of electronic devices in schools as educational tools can become a source of distraction for the students.
+They can access so many apps and games that it takes away from their learning time.
 It’s hard enough already to regulate how much time a child spends online.